What it is and why it matters

 - Comparisons of different machine learning models to quickly identify the best one.

 - Automated ensemble model evaluation to identify the best performers.

-- Easy model deployment so you can get repeatable, objective decisions quickly.
+- Easy model deployment so you can get repeatable, reliable results quickly.

 - An integrated, end-to-end platform for the automation of the data-to-decision process.